Keltner Channels is a volatility indicator introduced by a grain trader named Chester Keltner in his 1960 book, How To

 In a RANGING MARKET, price usually swings back and forth between the top and bottom lines.

 How to Trade Breakouts Using Keltner Channels

-Breakouts from the Keltner Channel act as strong hints where price is running off to next.
+Breakouts from the Keltner Channel act as strong hints where the price is running off to next.

 If the candles start to break below the BOTTOM, then the price will usually continue to go DOWN.